 How do I find a NO FEE mortgage broker?

-The easiest way is to Google ‘NO FEE Mortgage Broker’ or ‘FEE FREE Mortgage Broker’.
-You will get a list of mortgage brokers near to you.
+The easiest way is to Google ‘NO FEE Mortgage Broker’ or ‘FEE FREE Mortgage Broker‘.
+You will get a list of mortgage brokers near you.
 Have a look at their websites.
 Look at their Google reviews.
 Do they have a 5-star Google rating?
-Have a look at the brokers Facebook page and see what their customers are saying about them.
-Do they have plenty of 5-star Facebook reviews?
+Have a look at the broker’s Trust Pilot page and see what their customers are saying about them.

 Can YesCanDo help you with a mortgage or move home?

-YesCanDo Money are a family-run independent mortgage broker.
-We are whole of market which means we will search the whole mortgage market to get you the best rates and the lowest interest rates.
-Also we are a NO FEE mortgage broker which means we will not charge you one penny for our services.
+YesCanDo Money is a family-run independent mortgage broker.
+Our team is passionate about giving our clients sound mortgage advice that puts them first.
+We are whole of market which means we will search the whole mortgage market to get you the best mortgage deal and the lowest interest.
+Also, we are a NO FEE mortgage broker which means there will be no mortgage broker fees.
+To be clear we will NEVER charge you one penny for our services.

-YesCanDo Money have a great team of very experienced mortgage advisers and mortgage managers on hand to help you every step.
-So give us a call on 02392 373235 or email us at [email protected] and see how we can help you.
+YesCanDo Money has a great team of very experienced mortgage advisers and mortgage managers on hand to help you with every step.
+So give us a call at 033 0088 4407 or email us at [email protected] and see how we can help you.